On the origin of counterrotating stellar disks in TNG50. I: Characterization of CRDs

-We now characterize the origin of the stellar particles that conform each CRD.
-We recall the reader that stellar particles formed from the gas distribution bound to the potential well of the main host galaxy are defined as in-situ.
+Next we characterize the origin of the stellar particles that conform each CRD.
+We recall that stellar particles formed from the gas distribution bound to the potential well of the main host galaxy are defined as in situ.
 This includes gas that may be recently stripped from closely interacting satellite galaxies.
-In Fig. \ref{fig:assemblyinfo_cr} we show the fractions of in-situ and ex-situ stellar particles in each significant CRD.
-The light blue (bottom) fraction of each bar indicates the contribution from in-situ stellar particles, while the other colored fractions indicate the contribution to the ex-situ from different satellite galaxies.
-Interestingly, a majority of the CRDs present a dominant in-situ contribution, with 19 out of 26 (73\%) cases displaying fractions above 80\%.
-The remaining 7 CRDs present a more significant ex-situ contribution; i.e. $> 20\%$.
-We find only one CRD dominated by the ex-situ component (CR-6).
-In general, CRDs with significant ex-situ contributions have only one significant progenitor that contributes over 90\% of the ex-situ particles, with CR-2 being the only exception.
-We will further explore these cases in Section \ref{section:CRDformation}.
+In Fig. \ref{fig:assemblyinfo_cr}, we show the fractions of in situ and ex situ stellar particles in each significant CRD.
+The light blue (bottom) fraction of each bar indicates the contribution from in situ stellar particles, while the other colored fractions indicate the contribution to the ex situ stellar particles from different satellite galaxies.
+Interestingly, a majority of the CRDs present a dominant in situ contribution, with 19 out of 26 (73\%) cases displaying fractions above 80\%.
+The remaining seven CRDs present a more significant ex situ contribution, i.e., $> 20\%$.
+We found only one CRD dominated by the ex situ component (CR-6).
+In general, CRDs with significant ex situ contributions have only one significant progenitor that contributes over 90\% of the ex situ particles, with CR-2 being the only exception.
+We explore these cases further in Section \ref{section:CRDformation}.

-In general, we find that CRDs have a very significant in-situ contribution and, in most cases, present a compact distribution.
-We note however, that some show extended configurations.
-As we will show in Section \ref{section:CRDformation}, even though most CRDs stellar particles are born within the host potential well, the corresponding star formation bursts are typically associated to significant interaction with massive nearby satellites.
+In general, we find that CRDs have a very significant in situ contribution and, in most cases, present a compact distribution.
+We note, however, that some show extended configurations.
+As we show in Section \ref{section:CRDformation}, even though most CRD stellar particles are born within the host potential well, the corresponding star-formation bursts are typically associated with significant interaction with massive nearby satellites.